pokpongc/kumaraSim/README.md

 ## Installation

-If you already own a catkin workspace, skip this step.
 Create a catkin workspace.
+(If you already own a catkin workspace, skip this step).
 ```bash
 mkdir -p <WORKSPACE_NAME>/src
 cd <WORKSPACE_NAME>